 While you go out and create this world, we will get your stories into the world.

-When disruptive women dare to speak up and tell their stories — remarkable things happen.
+When disruptive entrepreneurs dare to speak up and tell their stories — remarkable things happen.

 Alice launched Hustling Writers in 2020.
 Tšhegofatšo Ndabane, our Chief Storyteller and in-house psychologist (just kidding, but she is completing her Masters in clinical psychology) joined the team in 2021.
 In this time, we have helped a small handful of retainer clients (most of whom are still with us) share pivotal stories, boost book publicity, raise their rates, grow their platforms and credibility, and most importantly, transform their clients’ and audiences’ lives.